-While after every flush, install or any other times we have to drain the heating system (for things such as repairs, replacing or adding radiators etc) we add inhibitor to your system, this alone only offers minimal protection.
-Even then, over time, this will become diluted as you bleed radiators/add water to the system, this is why now we have to check and top-up these levels as part of an annual service.
+While after every flush, install or any other times we have to drain the heating system (for things such as repairs, replacing or adding radiators etc) we add inhibitors to your system, this alone only offers minimal protection.
+Even then, over time, this will become diluted as you bleed radiators/add water to the system, this is why now we have to check and top up these levels as part of an annual service.

-- Magnetic filters – These have gained popularity over the last few years, so much so BS:7593 2019 now requires them to be fitted on all new installations, along side a chemical flush (as a minimum).
+- Magnetic filters – These have gained popularity over the last few years, so much so that BS:7593 2019 now requires them to be fitted on all new installations, alongside a chemical flush (as a minimum).
 These contain powerful magnets that capture the magnetic debris that could build up in the boiler or system.
-These are ideally placed on the heating ‘return’ pipe to the boiler so any particles will be collected and prevented from entering the small water ways within the boiler.
+These are ideally placed on the heating ‘return’ pipe to the boiler so any particles will be collected and prevented from entering the small waterways within the boiler.
 These should be cleaned as part of an annual service to maintain effectiveness.
 Various filters are available for different systems and situations.
 For more info please see either: https://www.adey.com/category/filters or https://www.spirotech.co.uk/solutions/dirt/

 - Deaerators – These are relatively new for domestic settings and are a preventative solution.
 As in the explanation of the forming of system sludge above, it is the mix of water and air that is the cause.
 These units remove the air from the system water automatically thus removing one of the causes of sludge.
 These aren’t protective however so should be used alongside a magnetic filter.
 For more info please see: https://www.spirotech.co.uk/solutions/air/